Anthrobotics/anthro-docs/docs/index.md

 # Start
-## Welcome to the Anthroid project
+Welcome to the Anthro Docs

-## Low-cost open-source humanoid robots
+Here you will find documentation on our projects, how to contribute, and more.